practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Dart/README.md

 ### AOT snapshot compilation

-Ahead-of-time compilation is done like this:
+An Ahead-of-time compilation can be snapshot like this:

 ```
 $ dart compile aot-snapshot random_streams_for_perf_stats.dart